avital/avital.github.io/_posts/2018-05-29-correct-proof-of-infogan-lemma.markdown

 \end{align*}
 $$

-After consulting with others, we couldn't fix this proof.
-Instead, [Nic Ford](http://nicf.net) found the following proof:
+After consulting with others, we weren't able to fix that step of the proof.
+Instead, Nic Ford found this alternative proof.
+Hopefully this could help others reading the paper.

+Proof.

 $$
 \begin{align*}